freenas/freenas-docs/userguide/storage.rst

    Viewing Available Snapshots

-The listing includes the name of the pool or dataset, the name of each snapshot, and the amount of used and referenced data.
+Each entry in the listing includes the name of the snapshot, based on the volume/dataset name and time of the snapshot, and the amount of used and referenced data, where:

 **Used** is the amount of space consumed by this dataset and all of its descendants.
 This value is checked against the dataset's quota and reservation.
 The space used does not include the dataset's reservation, but does take into account the reservations of any descendent datasets.
-The amount of space that a dataset consumes from its parent, as well as the amount of space that are freed if this dataset is recursively destroyed, is the greater of its space used and its reservation.
+The amount of space that a dataset consumes from its parent, as well as the amount of space freed if this dataset is recursively destroyed, is the greater of its space used and its reservation.
 When a snapshot is created, the space is initially shared between the snapshot and the filesystem, and possibly with previous snapshots.
-As the filesystem changes, space that was previously shared becomes unique to the snapshot, and is counted in the snapshot's space used.
-Additionally, deleting snapshots can increase the amount of space unique to (and used by) other snapshots.
+As the filesystem changes, space that was previously shared becomes unique to the snapshot, and is counted in the snapshot's used space.
+Deleting a snapshot can increase the amount of space unique to, and used by, other snapshots.
 The amount of space used, available, or referenced does not take into account pending changes.
 While pending changes are generally accounted for within a few seconds, disk changes do not necessarily guarantee